Shamri94/INFOVIS_BreakingBad_Project/README.md

 We have two data structures:
   - an interactive bar chart;
-  - a filterable and sortable table.
+  - a table that is filterable and sortable.

 The bar chart shows the number of deaths in each season.
 By clicking on a bar, you can see the number of deaths in each episode.
 The purpose of this chart is giving a quantitative view on the deaths in *Breaking Bad*.